 Eating enough protein is vital for exercise performance, healthy aging, and fat loss, particularly if you’re on a low-carb diet like keto.
 As such, you’ll want to know how to choose the best low-carb protein powder.

-While it’s possible to get enough protein through healthy whole foods, protein supplements are an easy, convenient way to boost your protein intake.
+While it’s possible to get an adequate amount of protein through healthy whole foods, protein supplements are an easy way to boost your protein intake.

-Additionally, there’s evidence that some protein powders offer other benefits compared to whole foods.
-While they’re not a replacement for a balanced diet, it pays to know how and why protein supplements can boost your results.
+While protein powder isn’t a replacement for a balanced diet, it pays to know how and why protein supplements can boost your results.

-Read on to learn the five best protein powders, who should consider taking them, and the best practices for incorporating them into your keto diet.
+Read on to learn about the top types of protein powders, who should consider taking them, and the best practices for incorporating them into your keto diet.

-Whey protein isolate is the top protein powder for the ketogenic diet because it’s economical, palatable, and supported by tons of science.
+Pure whey protein isolate is the top protein powder for the ketogenic diet because it’s economical, palatable, and supported by lots of scientific research.

-And according to research, whey isolate products low in lactose are well-tolerated by people with dairy allergies[*].
-Just make sure to stay away from whey concentrate if you’re lactose intolerant.
+What’s more, studies find that whey isolate products low in lactose are well-tolerated by people with dairy allergies[*].
+Just be sure to stay away from whey concentrate if you’re lactose intolerant.